Our privacy promise

 - To protect a vulnerable person, (child or adult) who we believe may be at risk, for example if they are frail, confused or cannot understand what is happening to them,

-- If you have agreed that we may do so.
+- If an individual has agreed that we may do so.

 - When we use external service providers to collect or process personal data on our behalf, (a list of processors is included the end of this policy).

 - As a landlord operating nationally, we will make use of local specialist service providers.
-If we share your personal data with a 3rd party provider, we will inform you during our engagement.
+If we need to share personal data with a 3rd party provider, we will inform individuals during our engagement.
 The following examples identify when this applies.
 We use external service providers on our behalf to provide property maintenance services; property and contractor agencies and advisors, such as local surveyors and solicitors; the processing/ mailing of product orders; answering questions about our products or services; sending mail and emails; when using auditors/advisors, when processing credit/debit card payments or using online tracking and analysis software.

 - With our subsidiaries within the Blind Veterans UK Group, where relevant and appropriate.